Indiana Hoosiers men's basketball: Archie Miller era (2017–2021)

-Mike Woodson era (2021–Current)
+Mike Woodson era (2021–2025)

-Just shy of two weeks after Archie Miller was fired, Indiana University announced on March 28, 2021, that former Indiana standout, Mike Woodson, would become the 30th head coach of the IU basketball program.
+Just shy of two weeks after Archie Miller was fired, Indiana University announced on March 28, 2021, that former Indiana standout Mike Woodson would become the 30th head coach of the IU basketball program.
 In addition, former Ohio State head coach, Thad Matta, was hired on to be an associate athletic director in men's basketball administration.
+This was Woodson's first coaching job in the college ranks, having previously served as head coach for the Atlanta Hawks and New York Knicks, serving as an assistant coach for the latter team when IU hired him.

 Coach Woodson's first season at the helm saw a list of streaks come to an end for the Hoosiers.
 Indiana finished the season 21–14 overall, and 9–11 in conference play.
 Along the way, IU ended losing streaks to Purdue, Michigan, and Illinois. as the No. 9 seed, they also advanced to the semifinals of the Big Ten Conference tournament, something they had not done since 2013.
-They lost to Iowa, 77–80, the eventual tournament champions.
+They lost to Iowa, 80–77, the eventual tournament champions.
 The Hoosiers also heard their name called on Selection Sunday for the first time since 2016.
 After a six-year absence from the NCAA tournament, IU was selected as a No. 12 seed to play in the NCAA tournament First Four round in Dayton, Ohio.
 They knocked off No. 12 seed Wyoming to make it to the first round (Round of 64) where they lost to No. 5 seed St. Mary's.